Izenda7Series/docs-html/_sources/ui/doc_report_designer_access.rst.txt

    *  - **Share With Value**
       - Specific User
       - Specific Role
+      - Specific Tenant or Tenant Group
       - Everyone
    *  - **Interaction**
       - All roles of User
       - This Role
+      - All roles of tenant/tenant group |br| (for Global reports only)
       - All roles of tenant/system